Appdynamics/datapower-monitoring-extension/README.md

 ## Installation

+1. Run `mvn clean install`
-1. Download and unzip the DataPowerMonitor-2.0.0.zip to the "<MachineAgent_Dir>/monitors" directory.
+2. Unzip the DataPowerMonitor-VERSION.zip (from targets folder of Datapower Repo) to the "<MachineAgent_Dir>/monitors" directory.
-2. Edit the file config.yml located at <MachineAgent_Dir>/monitors/DataPowerMonitor The metricPrefix of the extension has to be configured as specified [here](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695#Configuring%20an%20Extension).
+3. Edit the file config.yml located at <MachineAgent_Dir>/monitors/DataPowerMonitor The metricPrefix of the extension has to be configured as specified [here](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695#Configuring%20an%20Extension).
 Please make sure that the right metricPrefix is chosen based on your machine agent deployment, otherwise this could lead to metrics not being visible in the controller.
-3. All metrics to be reported are configured in metrics.xml.
+4. All metrics to be reported are configured in metrics.xml.
 Users can remove entries from metrics.xml to stop the metric from reporting, or add new entries as well.
-4. Restart the Machine Agent.
+5. Restart the Machine Agent.

 Please place the extension in the **"monitors"** directory of your **Machine Agent** installation directory.
 Do not place the extension in the **"extensions"** directory of your **Machine Agent** installation directory.
 In the AppDynamics Metric Browser, look for **Application Infrastructure Performance|\<Tier\>|Custom Metrics|DataPower** and you should be able to see all the metrics.